-(1) A cloud service customer (authority/entity within the public administration) commissioners its cloud service broker (IT service provider for the public administration) to provide software or a cloud service.
-The cloud service broker orders the required cloud service on the cloud service portal from a cloud service provider.
+A cloud service customer (authority/entity within the public administration) commissions its cloud service broker (service provider of public administration IT) to provide software or a cloud service.
+The cloud service broker orders the requested cloud service from a cloud service provider in the cloud service portal.
 The cloud service broker provides the service to its cloud service customer.

 Scenario 1 thus covers the commissioning of services on the basis of the service models IaaS, PaaS and also SaaS.
-The latter can also be procured from an external cloud provider via a cloud integrator.
-Scenario 1 depicts the case in which the cloud service customer is a public administration entity that is either not a member of Germany's government cloud itself, or that has a central IT service provider for the public administration via which it covers all IT procurement operations.
-This IT service provider for the public administration would accordingly perform the role of cloud service broker.
-Although the usual case for this scenario will be commissioning the provision of SaaS, it is also conceivable that a cloud service customer might have its own development departments and might procure infrastructure and platform services for these latter via its cloud service broker.
+These can also be procured from an external cloud provider via a cloud integrator.
+Scenario 1 depicts the case in which the cloud service customer is a public administration entity that is either not a member of Germany's government cloud itself, or that has a central service provider of public administration IT through which it covers all IT procurement operations.
+This service provider of public administration IT would therefore perform the role of cloud service broker.
+Although the usual case for this scenario will be commissioning the provision of SaaS, it is also conceivable that a cloud service customer might have its own development departments and might procure infrastructure and platform services for these via its cloud service broker.